 A certain euro-centrism reigns in cheese appreciation circles.
 When I think of good cheese (really good cheese), what immediately comes to mind is an imaginary French or Italian sheep’s milk gem crafted from the milk of herds grazing in the Alps.
-On some level, there’s a logic to this; European cheese-making is a … [Read more...] about What Does Cheese Mean?
+On some level, there’s a logic to this; European cheese-making is a centuries-old tradition that produces some of the world’s great … [Read more...] about What Does Cheese Mean?

 Grande Foods has opened in Cornelius in the old Hank's Thriftway spot (1619 N. Adair St. between Forest Grove and Hillsboro).
 35,000 square feet of Mexican ingredients make this the first of its scope in Portland.
-It's full-service, with a bakery, meat department, deli, etc. If you are into Mexican cooking, this should … [Read more...] about Grande Mexican Market, 360 Degrees Pizzeria Open.
+It's full-service, with a bakery, meat department, deli, etc. If you are into Mexican cooking, this should be on your list of … [Read more...] about Grande Mexican Market, 360 Degrees Pizzeria Open.
 Ten 01 Announced

 by Tami ParrNow that spring has officially arrived you’ll be seeing more and more local cheeses in stores as Oregon’s artisan cheesemakers go into full production for the year.
 You might even say cheese season has arrived!
 And with the start of the Portland Farmer’s Market (as well as others around the area) local cheese is now readily available directly from the … [Read more...] about Five Oregon Artisan Cheeses You Shouldn’t Miss